Tesla (NASDAQ: TSLA) debt to equity ratio measures the debt leverage of the company with respect to equity.

 The downtrend is also observed for the total liabilities to equity ratio, indicating that Tesla’s preference for funding has shifted towards equity over debt.

-The trend is understandable when Tesla’s valuation is slowly gaining ground and has since surpassed more than $500 billion by 4Q 2020.
+The trend is expected when Tesla’s valuation is slowly gaining ground and has surpassed $1 trillion by 2Q 2022.

-At this enormous valuation, Tesla can obtain a higher capital through equity issuance even though this practice may mean further dilution to the existing stockholders.
+At this enormous valuation, Tesla can obtain a higher capital through equity issuance even though this practice may mean further stock dilution to its existing stockholders.

 References and Credits

-1. Financial figures in all charts above were obtained and referenced from financial statements available in Tesla Quarterly Results.
+1. Financial figures in all charts above were obtained and referenced from Tesla’s annual and quarterly statements available in Tesla Quarterly Results.